I'mBoardDocs

 How attribution works

-Every page surfaces a definitionSource block with:
+Every entry in the JSON surfaces a definitionSource block with:

 • tierpublished (industry-backed) or editorial (I'mBoard-authored)